 Podcasts keep trending upwards

-As of April 2021, there are over 2,000,000 podcasts in existence, accounting for over 48 million episodes.
 In the U.S., 57% of people have listened to at least one episode of a podcast at some point.
 That’s an increase of a few points from 55% in 2020.

-While many people listen to podcasts only occasionally, there are over 16 million self-identified “avid podcast fans” in the U.S. The most popular show genres are comedy, education and news.
+While many people listen to podcasts only occasionally, there are over 16 million self-identified “avid podcast fans” in the U.S. The most popular show genres are comedy, education, and news.

 Demographically, podcast fans tend to have disposable income, as about 45% of regular monthly listeners report an annual income of $75,000 or more.
 For 2021, 51% of men and 46% of women are monthly listeners to podcasts.